 This Acceptable Use Policy (“AUP”)

-This Acceptable Use Policy (“AUP”) identifies restrictions on the use by Service Provider and its End-Users of the Services provided by CoreDial, and the software used by CoreDial to delivery such Services, and is incorporated by reference in the Master Services Agreement between CoreDial and Service Provider.
+This Acceptable Use Policy (“AUP”) identifies restrictions on the use by Service Provider and its End-Users of the Services provided by CoreDial, and the software used by CoreDial to delivery such Services, and is incorporated by reference in the Terms of Service between CoreDial and Service Provider.
 Your access to the Services, and that of your End-Users, may be suspended or terminated for violation of this AUP.
-Capitalized terms used in this AUP shall have the meaning given in your Master Services Agreement.
+Capitalized terms used in this AUP shall have the meaning given in your Terms of Service.